entityc/ec-springboot-lib/web/thymeleaf-bootstrap/admin/README.md

  ### Breadcrumb Bar

- Just below the top navigation is what is referred to as a "breadcrumb" bar.
+ Just below the top navigation is what is referred to as a breadcrumb bar.
 This bar will allow you to see the depth of screens you have traversed and let you click on a prior level to go back.
 Each depth (iten on the bar) represents some entity in your model.
 If a particular entity has a one-to-many relationship with another entity, that represents another level.
 As the admin goes to deeper levels items are added to the bar.

 Each item in this bar is formatted as: